 At Home: Boundaries for the Whole Family

 Screen overuse ripples across every age group in the home.
 For teenagers specifically, the data is clear: teens with higher non-schoolwork screen use were more likely to experience depression symptoms, anxiety, insufficient peer support, and irregular sleep.
-Researchers defined high daily screen time as four or more hours of non-schoolwork use per day — so even a few extra hours can push a teenager into that higher-risk group.
-Heart health is part of the picture too: only 29% of American youth ages 2–19 had favorable cardiometabolic health, based on national survey data, and screen time was a contributing factor in those outcomes.
+Researchers defined high daily screen time as four or more hours of non-schoolwork use per day - so even a few extra hours can push a teenager into that higher-risk group.
+Heart health is part of the picture too: only 29% of American youth ages 2-19 had favorable cardiometabolic health, based on national survey data - and screen time was one of the factors dragging that number down.

 A "no phones at dinner" rule that lives only in your head will lose to a notification every time.
 Physical friction works better than a mental rule.
 A small bowl by the front door - for keys, yes, but also for phones - is a low-tech, high-impact solution.
 The phone lands in the bowl when you walk in, and your hands are free for whatever happens next.
 The payoff is real: limiting social media to just 30 minutes per day for three weeks was linked to decreased loneliness and depression, according to a 2018 study in the Journal of Social and Clinical Psychology.